Understanding your report template

 Download-only settings

-• Show logo in header - display your firm's logo at the top of each page
+• Show logo in header - your firm’s logo at the top of every page.

-• Show logo in footer - display your firm's logo at the bottom of each page
+• Show logo in footer - your firm’s logo at the bottom of every page.

-• Show page numbers - include page numbers in the document
+• Show page numbers - page numbers in the document.

-• Show generated date - include the date the report was generated
+• Show generated date - the date the report was generated.

-• Page break before section - start each new section on a fresh page
+• Page break before section - start every section on a new page.

-• Base font size - the default text size (in points).
-Headings scale relative to this.
+• Base font size - default text size in points.
+Headings scale relative to it.

-• Metadata labels - customise the headings used for Comment, Location in Contract, and Recommendation sections.
-These labels appear both on screen and in downloaded documents.
+• Metadata labels - the headings used for Comment, Location in Contract, and Recommendation.
+These labels appear in both the on-screen preview and the downloaded document.

 Metadata labels

-By default, metadata sections in your report use the headings "Comment", "Location in Contract", and "Recommendation".
-You can change these to match your firm's preferred terminology - for example, changing "Recommendation" to "Advice" or "Location in Contract" to "Contract Reference".
+By default, metadata sections in the report use the headings “Comment”, “Location in Contract”, and “Recommendation”.
+Change them to match your firm’s terminology - for example, “Recommendation” to “Advice”, or “Location in Contract” to “Contract Reference”.